 Students are encouraged to apply early as space is limited and program admission is competitive.

 Fall and spring programs are open to students in grades 11 or 12.
 Students must be actively enrolled in their secondary school throughout their studies at Columbia.
-They are permitted to study for two terms, with continuation into the second term contingent on successful completion of the first.
+They are permitted to study for three consecutive terms, with subsequent terms contingent upon successful completion of prior terms.

 The two-term program is open to students who graduated within the past two academic years.